The waxy, waterproof layer that covers the leaves and stems of most plants.

 A plant that flowers when the nights are shorter than the plant's critical night length.

 critical night length

-Other plants, such as dandelions, rice, and tomatoes, Their flowering cycle is not sensitive to periods of light and dark
+A plant with a flowering cycle that is not sensitive to periods of light and dark.

-Angiosperms that complete their life cycle in two years
+A flowering plant that completes its life cycle in two years.

 A flowering plant that lives for more than two years.